memtrip/eosreach-android/android/README.md

     - Store transaction receipts in a database
     - View a list of transaction receipts in settings
     - View a list of google play account purchases
-- Fix the duplicates in the view private key screen
-- Fix private key not showing on Settings -> View Private Key
 - Add an invalidate shared pref that causes the account list to reload after a transaction occurs
 - returning from voting errors is refreshing the screen